aleph2c/miros/doc/patterns.rst

 We were talking about the pending_on_pistons TIME_OUT event handler prior to looking at the piston behavior.

-The orthogonal component pattern allows one active object to manually dispatch events into another.
+The orthogonal component :term:`pattern<Pattern>` allows one active object to manually dispatch events into another.
 This is done with the ``dispatch`` method.
 Up until now we have dispatched events to our statecharts using the ``post_fifo`` and ``post_lifo`` methods.
-These methods write their events into a queue, which in turn wakes up a thread then causes that active object's HSM to run to completion.
+These methods write their events into a queue, which in turn wakes up a thread then causes that active object's :term:`HSM<HSM>` to run to completion.

 The piston objects do not have their own threads, they share a thread with the fusion_reactor object.
 To pump an event into a piston object's HSM we call it's ``dispatch`` method with the event.
-This will cause it to link to it's HSM, run it to completion then return control back to the fusion_reactor statechart.
+This will cause it to link to it's :term:`HSM<HSM>`, :term:`run it to completion<Run To Completion>` then return control back to the fusion_reactor statechart.

 The fusion_reactor thread can be thought of as a large gear, who's rotational energy is coming from it's thread.
 The pistons are little gears that are being powered by connecting with the large gear.

-Getting back to our example we see that the pending_on_pistons states will only post a FIRE event when all of its pistons are ready.
+Getting back to our example we see that the pending_on_pistons states will only post a FIRE :term:`event<Event>` when all of its pistons are ready.
 The FIRE event will cause a transition into the fusion_and_heat_transfer state, who's entry condition will pump a FIRE event into all of the pistons.
 This will cause each of the pistons to contract and the fusion reaction will be initiated.
 A small star will shine into the liquid metal.

-The fusion_and_heat_transfer state uses the reminder pattern to wait for 1 second prior to transitioning back into the pending_on_pistons state.
+The fusion_and_heat_transfer state uses the reminder :term:`pattern<Pattern>` to wait for 1 second prior to transitioning back into the pending_on_pistons state.
 Also notice the TIME_OUT event is pumped into each of the piston state machines by the TIME_OUT ultimate hook in the reactor_on class.
 This will allow each